chenaciousD/website/content/projects/LearningExperiments/index.md

 ## Building a Reinforcement Learning with Human Feedback Algorithm

-Reinforcemnet learning is a type of machine learning where the system learns to make decisions by taking actions and receiving feedback from the user in various situations.
+RLHF is a type of machine learning where the system learns to make decisions by taking actions and receiving feedback from the user in various situations.
 The core concepts are:
 - `agent/system` the decision maker
 - `environment` the interaction space of total possible states that the agent can face
 - `actions` the things that the agent can do